chaithubk/MyOpenGLExamples/README.md

 ## Link & Include dependencies
 Download the pre-built binaries & libraries from the above mentioned references Unzip the archive to the same directory as `.sln` file.

+# Note
+The examples in this repo was based on the course `Learn Modern OpenGL Programming by Game Institute™ `